Raw Food Diet: Types, Benefits, How to Follow, Risks and FAQs

 By

-Raw foodism has been around since the 1800s, and both studies and anecdotal evidence show the benefits of a raw food diet include:
+Raw foodism has been around since the 1800s, and both studies and anecdotal evidence have shown the benefits of a raw food diet include potentially:

 • lowering inflammation